respiratory-immunology-lab/microbiome-shotgun/README.md

 cat extensions/sbx_eggnog/config.yml >> /path/to/my_project/sunbeam_config.yml
 ```

 In your project directory directory, a new config file and a new sample list were created (by default named sunbeam_config.yml and samplelist.csv, respectively).
 Edit the config file in your favorite text editor and samplelist.csv if necessary.
-You may want to check the paths to your project, databases, adapter sequences etc. An example of the sunbeam_config.yml is provided (here)[git].
+You may want to check the paths to your project, databases, adapter sequences etc. An example of the sunbeam_config.yml is provided [here](https://github.com/respiratory-immunology-lab/microbiome-shotgun/).

 ## Citation